Welcome to Zorro! Getting Started

 |Open the chart

-viewer with a plot of the strategy performance, and the editor with
+viewer/debugger with a plot of the trading history, and the editor with

 the log and the performance analysis.